7k U.S. State Label Coin Series

 They say that everything is BIGGER in Texas.
 Truth is, Texas is actually the second largest state in the United States, by both area and population.
 The state’s economy is shaped by the cattle industry, which Texas has dominated since before the U.S. Civil War!
 In fact, it's estimated that the state’s cattle population reaches about 16 MILLION!
 Coming in second on the list for most Fortune 500 companies, if Texas were a sovereign state it would be the 10th largest economy in the world.
 Crazy, right?!
 So when you hear the term “everything is bigger in Texas”, it doesn't just apply to their cattle ranches, wide-open spaces, bugs, and the number of visitors, but their economy too.

-Florida State Label American Silver Eagle
+Florida State Label American Silver Eagle - SOLD OUT

 State 4 of 50